SabrinaEllenberger/HGT-Calculator/README.md

 [tutorial][Tutorial] for an example run of [HGT Calculator] for isocitrate dehydrogenase genes.

+In order to view the manual (PDF document), you will need to have the free Adobe Acrobat Reader software installed on your computer.
+Users can download the latest version of Adobe Acrobat Reader from https://get.adobe.com/de/reader/.

 If you use [HGT Calculator] for your published research, please cite [Ellenberger et al., 2016][HGT Calculator paper1].
 Thank you!